dosyago/puppetromium/README.md

 ## A simple browser UI for puppeteer, built with no client-side JavaScript.

 **Puppetromium** is a [single file](https://github.com/crisdosyago/puppetromium/blob/main/src/index.js) simple web-browser built on Puppeteer.
-If Chromium and Puppeteer had a love child, it would be this horrible.
+If Chromium, Puppeteer and 1987 had a love child, it would be this oddly adorable.
 Probably.

 Also, **there is no (as in zero "0") client-side scripting (in this browser UI) of any kind.
 No JavaScript.
 No ActionScript.
 No Flash.
 This crazy-simple remote browser UI is built entirely with HTML and CSS.**